PietsHost/nextcloud-Update-Script/README.md

 ./ncupdate.sh
 ```
 By default, the script will leave the folders "data", "config", "apps" and "themes" within your nextcloud path. <br />
-You can enable a file backup (copy data files to another folder) by starting the script with "-b" option:
+You can enable a file backup (copy data files to another folder) by starting the script with "-b" option:<br />
 ``./ncupdate.sh -b`` or ``./ncupdate.sh --backup``

 ## Notes